 Rachael began her path towards becoming an engineer as a five-year-old child.
-She was standing inside of a Kaplan turbine unit that was under maintenance when the idea struck.
+Standing inside a Kaplan turbine unit that was under maintenance, she was struck with an idea of what she wanted to become.
 Now, she considers it a privilege to contribute to the same industry that first sparked her interest in engineering—and to actually understand what a Kaplan turbine unit is!

 A geotechnical engineer with domestic and international experience, Rachael has focused on the analysis, design, and construction of hydroelectric projects and dam safety modifications.
 She specializes in performing risk analyses to assess dam safety and contribute to risk informed decision-making.
 Working collaboratively with owners, she enjoys helping to improve understanding and management of dam safety risk.